testgitpodcistudent/Milestone-4/README.md

 ## Acknowledgements

+- CodeInstitute Student Support & Tutor Support.
-- A big thanks to CodeInstitute Student Support, Tutor Support and my mentor Arnold Kyeza for his support throughout all my projects.
+- CodeInstitute mentors Arnold Kyeza & Chris Quinn for their feedback throughout this project.
+- Zehra Ismail for testing the site as a third-party and giving feedback on the project.

 [⇧ Back to Top](#table-of-contents)